piethonbuddy/TV-Show-Movie-Tracker/README.md

 # TV-Show-Movie-Tracker

+A simple python project made to keep track of TV shows & Movies that you are watching.

-Try to merge this sentence to read me
+I will be updating this read me